Are your trees yellowing? Are branches dying? Shrubs not looking so healthy?

 Recent studies have shown nature can be your biggest ally in the fight against destructive bagworm populations.

 Research at the University of Illinois at Urbana-Champaign revealed that installing certain flowering plants near shrubbery and trees vulnerable to bagworms can help significantly reduce bagworms and their damage.
-The plants used in the study were all members of the after family, including Shasta daisies, New England asters, and Gazania (aka treasure flowers).
+The plants used in the study were all members of the aster family, including Shasta daisies, New England asters, and Gazania (aka treasure flowers).

-You see, these flowers attract small parasitic wasps called ichneumonid wasps, which parasitise mature bagworms, killing them and preventing additional eggs and larvae.
+You see, these flowers attract small parasitic wasps called ichneumonid wasps, which parasitize mature bagworms, killing them and preventing additional eggs and larvae.
 And don’t worry, these aren’t the types of wasps that sting or bug your family—they’re essentially harmless to humans.

 The research found that planting the above flowers around trees and shrubbery lead to a 70% increase in the frequency of these wasps attacking and thereby killing and preventing bagworms.
 Pretty amazing, right!?